MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Programmability.Telemetry.AddInCrash

 Event generated when a COM Add-in is loaded.
 This information is critical to determine whether an add-in caused an Office application crash.
-It is used to assess global add-in compatibility with Office applications.
+It's used to assess global add-in compatibility with Office applications.

 The following fields are collected: